OctoPrint/OctoPrint/docs/features/safemode.rst

 *********

-With the advent of support for plugins in OctoPrint, it quickly became apparent that some of the bugs reported on OctoPrint's bug tracker were actually bugs with installed third party plugins instead of OctoPrint itself.
+With the advent of support for plugins in OctoPrint, it quickly became apparent that some of the bugs reported on OctoPrint's bug tracker were actually bugs with installed third party plugins or language packs instead of OctoPrint itself.

 To allow an easier identification of these cases, OctoPrint 1.3.0 introduced safe mode.
-Starting OctoPrint in safe mode disables all plugins that are not bundled with OctoPrint, allowing to easier identify most cases where a third party plugin is the culprit of an observed issue.
+Starting OctoPrint in safe mode disables all plugins (and starting with 1.3.13 also all language packs) that are not bundled with OctoPrint, allowing to easier identify most cases where a third party plugin or language pack is the culprit of an observed issue.

-Additionally, OctoPrint allows uninstalling plugins in this mode, allowing recovery from cases where a third party plugin causes the server to not start up or the web interface to not render or function correctly anymore.
+Additionally, OctoPrint allows uninstalling plugins and language packs in this mode, allowing recovery from cases where a third party addition causes the server to not start up or the web interface to not render or function correctly anymore.

-Whenever reporting an issue with OctoPrint, please always attempt to reproduce it in safe mode as well to ensure it really is an issue in OctoPrint itself and now caused by one of your installed third party plugins.
+Whenever reporting an issue with OctoPrint, please always attempt to reproduce it in safe mode as well to ensure it really is an issue in OctoPrint itself and now caused by one of your installed third party additions.

 .. _sec-features-safemode-how: